XamarinUniversity/build2018-labs/lab2/README.md

 }
 ```

-> Another option, which the solution in Github will take is to only call it on `AddAsync` and `GetRootsAsync` which we know are called first (and even `AddAsync` should be called later).
-The detail-oriented methods require an existing message with an Id which shouldn't be possible to retrieve without calling one of the other methods first.
-Instead, we'll use a `Debug.Assert`.
+> Another option, which the solution in Github will take is to only call it on `AddAsync` and `GetRootsAsync` which is always called first.
+The detail-oriented methods require an existing message with an **Id** which shouldn't be possible to retrieve without calling one of the other methods first.
+Instead, the lab uses a `Debug.Assert`.
 You can see the [completed code here](https://github.com/XamarinUniversity/build2018-labs/blob/master/lab2/part3/MyCircle/MyCircle/Services/AzureMessageRepository.cs#L60).

-3. Run the app on one of the supported platforms - it should **crash** or fail because the offline synchronization requires that our `CircleMessage` has a default constructor!
+3. Run the app on one of the supported platforms - it should **crash** or fail because the offline synchronization requires that the `CircleMessage` has a default constructor!

 #### Add a default constructor to CircleMessage